Skip to Content

 Florida's Statute Of Limitations For Filing a Claim

-When it comes to filing a personal injury suit, time is of the essence!
+When it comes to filing a personal injury suit, time is of the essence.
 This is due to a law called the “statute of limitations.”
 This law imposes a time limit on how long injury victims have to file a personal injury claim before they lose their legal right to do so.
-According to the Florida Statutes section 95.11(3)(a), the statute of limitations for personal injury cases in Florida is four years.
+According to Florida Statutes section 95.11(3)(a), the statute of limitations for many personal injury cases in Florida is four years.

 Types of Compensation (Damages) Available in a Personal Injury Claim